techdivision/import-docs/06.framework/docs.md

 and the `process()` method that'll have to implement the plug-ins main functionality.

-The `TechDivision\Import\Plugins\CacheWarmerPlugin` loads all the repositories, that implements the `TechDivision\Import\Repositories\CacheWarmer\CacheWarmerInterface` from the DI container and invokes their `warm()` method that pre-loads the repository data into the cache.
+The `TechDivision\Import\Plugins\CacheWarmerPlugin` loads the repository with the Symfony DI ID `import.repository.cache.warmer.eav.attribute.option.value` (that implements the `TechDivision\Import\Repositories\CacheWarmer\CacheWarmerInterface`) from the DI container and invokes it's `warm()` method which pre-loads the repository data and add's it to the cache.
 For sure, this can be done before the main import process to minimize database queries and system load.

 ```php
 namespace TechDivision\Import\Plugins;